This book, the result of careful research by Helen Deaton,

 the Blackwell family and Oliver Cromwell, Sir Charles Howard,

-Edward Colston the merchant philanthropist and the wealthy Aynscombe
+Edward Colston the slave-trading philanthropist and the wealthy Aynscombe

 family.
 This old house was demolished in 1857 to make way for a new